What is anal cancer?

 Targeted therapy: Targeted drugs work against cancers with specific characteristics.
 For example, they may interfere with signaling pathways that regulate cell growth.
 Targeted treatment is often better tolerated than chemotherapy, but cancer may develop resistance over time.

-Immunotherapy: Immunotherapy helps the immune system target cancer.
+Immunotherapy: Immunotherapy helps the immune system fight cancer.
 For example, some tumors can turn off immune responses against them, and drugs known as checkpoint inhibitors can restore T cells’ ability to recognize and destroy cancer cells.

-For more information on anal cancer, visit:
+For more information on anal cancer, see the following resources: